duydd25031999/TC_note/Software Development/Developing_Questions.md

 ### leadership-philosophy-6

-**Q:** Reflect on a scenario where your commitment to smart work organization was tested by competing priorities.
+**Q:** {Interrogate} Reflect on a scenario where your commitment to smart work organization was tested by competing priorities.
 How did you manage the situation, and what was the outcome?

 - Vietnamese outline:
   - Question: